 When it comes to writing, there are two main challenges: come up with a good body, and coming up with a good title.
-FeedbackExpress has plenty of posts about how to rock your product pages, so we’re going to focus in a different area and show you how to grab your reader’s attention with concise, informative and interesting product titles for Amazon.
+FeedbackExpress has plenty of posts about how to optimize your Amazon listings so we’re going to focus in a different area and show you how to grab your reader’s attention with concise, informative and interesting product titles for Amazon.

 The Crucial Pieces of Information Needed in a Product Title